-Map X, shows an overall map of bike routes planned throughout the Huntsville Study Area.
-Graphic X depicts the 5 Principles of Design included in the Plan.
+Map 6.2, shows an overall map of bike routes planned throughout the Huntsville Study Area.
+A more detailed map of segments and projects for the MPO Area Bike Plan will available on bikehuntsville.com and huntsvillempo.org by mid-2020 Graphic 6.8 depicts the 5 Principles of Design included in the Plan.